the Icarus Trophy 2018 - Africa

 In 2018 we are upping the adventure stakes as the Icarus Trophy is beginning it's epic wander around the globe.

 We're heading to Southern Africa.
 It will be a near 1000 mile aerial gauntlet.
-Beginning just north of Johannesburg at Hartbeespoort.
-The adventure will thunder north to near Victoria Falls in Zambia.
+Beginning just north of Johannesburg at the legendary Bill Harrop’s Balloon Safari.
+The adventure will thunder north to near Victoria Falls in Zimbabwe.

 We are, of course, introducing international borders into the mix.
 So you will have to land and walk across the border with your motor on your back.
 To complete the course you will need a minimum number of passport stamps in your passport by the time you hit the finish line.